-By two hours into your trip, you will have hit the peak effects, and these will start to subside by around four hours.
-At this point, the experience will feel like waves hitting you, making your trip more and less intense with a gradual decline in effects.
+By two hours into your trip, you will have hit the peak effects, which will start to subside by around four hours.
+At this point, the experience will feel like waves hitting you, making your trip more and less intense, with a gradual decline in effects.

 By six or seven hours, you’ll be in the comedown phase, and some people will feel mostly back to normal by this point.

-Ten hours after dosing is the standard time where users will feel that the effects have entirely worn off.
+Ten hours after dosing is the standard time when users will feel that the effects have entirely worn off.

 You may experience lasting changes in your mood and awareness lasting a few days or even a few weeks after the experience.
 This is referred to as the afterglow.